eljefe303030/Melius/README.md

 4. [No XP Soundeffect](https://www.nexusmods.com/starfield/mods/4271) This mod disables the sound effect played when gaining XP in game.
 5. [Silent Sounds - Immersive Gameplay - Selective](https://www.nexusmods.com/starfield/mods/664) Removes Level Up, Location Discover, Mission related, Skill Magazine read and similar sounds.
 Intended for a more immersive gameplay.

-**19.1 MESHES & TEXTURES - ARMOR & WEAPONS**
-1. [Varuun Spacesuit Remade - Replacer - Dark Visor](https://www.nexusmods.com/starfield/mods/7254) Changes the Va'ruun Spacesuit to have a dark visor. **use this mod OR the mod below, not both**
-2. [Varuun Spacesuit Remade - Replacer - Red Visor](https://www.nexusmods.com/starfield/mods/7254) Changes the Va'ruun Spacesuit to have a red visor. **use this mod OR the mod above, not both**

 **22.1 MESHES & TEXTURES - FX**
-1. [Vanilla Flashlight Improved (VFI)](https://www.nexusmods.com/starfield/mods/701) Alternative flashlight that has a larger, brighter beam.
+1. [Vanilla Flashlight Improved (VFI)](https://www.nexusmods.com/starfield/mods/701) Alternative flashlight that has a brighter beam.
+2. [1st Person Flashlight - wider beam version](https://www.nexusmods.com/starfield/mods/15890) enable this if you want a wider flashlight beam. **enabled by default**
-2. [3rd Person Flashlight Fix](https://www.nexusmods.com/starfield/mods/15740) Fixes the flashlight in 3rd person, so it doesn't point at the floor when aiming down sights (ADS) **enabled by default, disable if you only play in 1st person view.**
+3. [3rd Person Flashlight Fix](https://www.nexusmods.com/starfield/mods/15740) Fixes the flashlight in 3rd person, so it doesn't point at the floor when aiming down sights (ADS) **this will overwrite the 1st person flashlight mods**

 **34.1 IMMERSION**
-1. [Simple Immersive Helmets - 2K](https://www.nexusmods.com/starfield/mods/4930) adds an overlay to the screen when wearing a helmet to provide reflections, as you could expect when having glass in front of you. **Enabled by default.
-Can cause a performance hit of around 5 FPS, disable this if you need those extra 5 FPS.
+1. [Simple Immersive Helmets - 2K](https://www.nexusmods.com/starfield/mods/4930) adds an overlay to the screen when wearing a helmet to provide reflections, as you could expect when having glass in front of you. **Can cause a performance hit of around 5 FPS, enable this if you can spare those extra 5 FPS.
 The related patches will do nothing once you start the game after disabling this mod and can be safely left enabled**
 2. [Simple Immersive Helmets - Shattered Space Patch](https://www.nexusmods.com/starfield/mods/13353) does the same as above but for the DLC.

-**40.1 FIXED AREA EDITS - CITIES & TOWNS & SETTLEMENTS**
-1. a selection of mods that add a significant amount of visual improvements to New Atlantis, includes New Atlantis Awaits, Positivity New Atlantis and related patches. *some users have reported drops in frame rates and infinite loading screens in New Atlantis when using these mods, I myself haven't and highly recommend these mods*

 **43.1 OUTPOST BUILDING**
 1. [Aurie's Build with Credits - BWC](https://www.nexusmods.com/starfield/mods/11890) Allows you to build most outpost/ship objects with credits instead of resources.
+2. [BMX Outpost Framework - Build with Credits Patch](https://www.nexusmods.com/starfield/mods/13896) Includes items added in the BMX Outpost Framework to also to be built with credits instead of resources.
+3. Patches for the above two mods to include more items.

 **44.1 SPACECRAFT & VEHICLES - OVERHAULS & MECHANICS**
 1. [Astrogate](https://www.nexusmods.com/starfield/mods/9363) Immersive way to fly ships between systems and planets.
 Choice of FTL and Autopilot.
 Enable the two related files for best experience. *Read the descriptions of the settings in the main game menu, as some settings have the potential to prevent some quests from starting.* Recommended that you disable the following mods if using this; More Immersive Landings And Takeoffs & More Visualized Docking - Vanilla Enhanced & Default Speed
 2. a selection of mods that remove the limits for engine power, shield and weapons.
 Using these mods makes building more unique and bigger spaceships easier but could be considered cheating and can result in overpowered spaceships.
 3. [Seizure Of Ships - Take Over Restricted Ships](https://www.nexusmods.com/starfield/mods/5212) This mod removes the restriction on ships' pilot seats, so that you are no longer blocked from commandeering certain ships. **Warning, taking over some restricted ships can break quests or the game as a whole.**
+4. [TNShipModsAllInOne_NO_PDY_Patch](https://www.nexusmods.com/starfield/mods/6376) Disable this patch if you want to enable TN's version of place doors yourself, which can be found in the 'Utility' category of the Ship Builder.
+Use with caution, make a save before making alterations to your ship's doors/ladders.

 **49.1 GENERAL COMBAT**
+1. [Better Locational Damage](https://www.nexusmods.com/starfield/mods/132860) Adds a mechanic that means a well-placed shot can be deadly.
+If an enemy isn’t wearing a helmet, a single shot to the head will kill them swiftly and painlessly.
+Use this mod to make headshots to you produce vanilla levels of damage i.e. you won't die as quickly if on the receiving end of a headshot. **if using, enable the 'Better Locational Damage - Human Damage - Patch' mod too**. **This mod can be enabled mid save but it is recommended to not disable the mod mid save, as redundant scripts can be baked into your save and cause issues, instead if you want to test this on an existing save, do so and then return to the save you made before adding this mod if you want to remove it.**
-1. [Doubled Enemy Numbers - No Robots](https://www.nexusmods.com/starfield/mods/6030) enemy numbers in most abandoned, deserted, forgotten places are doubled.
+2. [Doubled Enemy Numbers - No Robots](https://www.nexusmods.com/starfield/mods/6030) enemy numbers in most abandoned, deserted, forgotten places are doubled.
+3. El Jefe Combat AI Stealth Patch.
+Enabling this will make stealth play more viable but will reduce enemy awareness and therefore make the game easier and less realistic.
-3. [Gorefield - A Starfield Gore Framework](https://www.nexusmods.com/starfield/mods/12833) Gorefield gives you a set of gameplay options that allow you to turn on special gory death effects for NPCs.
+4. [Gorefield - A Starfield Gore Framework](https://www.nexusmods.com/starfield/mods/12833) Gorefield gives you a set of gameplay options that allow you to turn on special gory death effects for NPCs. **Recommended to disable the headshot feature of this mod, in the gameplay settings, if using with the mod Better Locational Damage**.
-4. [Human Damage multiplier options](https://www.nexusmods.com/starfield/mods/12603) choose a higher/lower multipler here if you want headshots to you and enemies to do more/less damage.
+5. [Human Damage multiplier options](https://www.nexusmods.com/starfield/mods/12603) choose a higher/lower multipler here if you want headshots to you and enemies to do more/less damage.
-5. [Remove Auto Aim](https://www.nexusmods.com/starfield/mods/14096) Removes the auto aim from the game.
+6. [Remove Auto Aim](https://www.nexusmods.com/starfield/mods/14096) Removes the auto aim from the game.
 When shooting, if you see the red crosshair appearing to correct your aim, that is the auto aim kicking in, this mod simply disables that.
 Want to get the satisfaction of knowing direct hits are down to your skill and accuracy, then this mod is for you. **enabled by default**

 **58.1 BEAUTY & APPEARANCE**
 1. [NPC Height Variation Toolkit](https://www.nexusmods.com/starfield/mods/7466) A mod that realistically resizes all human NPCs in the game.
 NPCs are no longer all the same height.
 Included patch that fix an issue if playing with a female character, in third person and when aiming down sights, as well as [No Rescale on Interact](https://www.nexusmods.com/starfield/mods/7945) that disables automatic rescaling of characters on interaction with furniture and terminals so they don't visibly shrink/grow when sitting, standing, operating computers/workstations, etc. **characters can clip furniture when using this mod e.g. when sitting or leaning at desks.**